lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 #### Task 2 - Configure Connectivity with Azure Blob Storage ####
 PolyBase uses T-SQL external objects to define the location and attributes of the external data.
 The external object definitions are stored in SQL Data Warehouse.
 The data itself is stored externally in Azure Blob Storage.

+All scripts for this exercise are available in the folder Module2-GainInsights\Setup\Assets\DW objects\Scripts\.

 1. Execute the following SQL statement in the new query window.
 Replace the _Azure storage key_ placeholder with your Azure storage account key.
 The script will create a Master Key if it doesn't already exist and create a new Database Scoped Credential.
 The Master Key is needed to encrypt the database scoped credentials that will connect to your storage account.

 	````SQL